Advocacy means having someone to help you express your views and wishes, secure your rights and represent your interests.

-The service provides specialist advocacy as well as statutory advocacy - this is where the law requires that an advocate is provided.
+The service provides specialist advocacy as well as statutory advocacy.
+This is where the law requires that an advocate is provided.

 Under the Care Act, people who have substantial difficulty in understanding social care processes may also be entitled to advocacy.
 Social care workers will be responsible for deciding who to refer for advocacy services.

 Specialist advocacy is used to refer to advocacy that is not legally required.
-It supports vulnerable people who are unable to represent themselves in order to make their voice heard.
+It supports vulnerable people who are unable to represent themselves to make their voice heard.
 Referrals can be made by workers or can be made directly by the vulnerable person or their carer.

-What is the Independent Mental Capacity Advocate (IMCA) Service
+Independent Mental Capacity Advocate (IMCA) Service

 The council must consult an IMCA when making decisions for a person who lacks mental capacity.

 - Self advocacy - helping people speak up for themselves